No.1 for Martial Arts in Bradford and Bingley

 Kickboxing is an explosive sport which involves two opponents attempting to score points using a variety of kicking and punching techniques on each other.
 There are many styles and each can be influenced by an number of factors.

-A competition sport and the main kickboxing style that we practice.
+A competition sport and the main kickboxing style practiced at Fusion.
 Freestyle Kickboxing follows semi-contact and light contact rules with bouts taking place on a matted floor.
 Light contact rules will feature a continuous fight over a selected number of rounds.
 Semi-contact (points fighting) will require the fight to be paused after every successful technique and then restart once the fighters are back in positon.
 The winner will be declared in the same way for both styles that is by landing more successful, controlled techniques on your opponent throughout the rounds.

 A top fighter can expect to encounter multiple opponents in succession if he/she continues to win during a tournament.